Can’t sleep at night but feel tired?

 Poor sleep is a serious issue.
 It can cause a variety of problems such as depressed mood, irritability, low energy, difficulty concentrating and increased appetite.
 Insomnia has also been linked in studies to developing mental health problems, such as depression.

-Whilst insomnia is very common, it’s important that if you’re having trouble sleeping you speak to your doctor first, as underlying medical conditions and some medications can cause sleeplessness.
+Whilst insomnia is very common, it’s important that if you have trouble sleeping you speak to your doctor first.
+This is because underlying medical conditions, mental health problems and some medications can cause sleeplessness.

-Sleeping pills may be prescribed by your doctor for short-term relief from insomnia, but the great news is that there is a more sustainable solution.
+Sleeping pills may be prescribed by your doctor for short-term relief from insomnia, but there is a more sustainable solution.

 This solution has been proven to work as well as sleeping pills in the short term and better that sleeping pills in the long term.
 And there are no drugs needed.
-This evidence-based approach has been around for 40 years and has lots of high-quality research to prove that it is highly effective.
+CBTI has been around for 40+ years and has lots of high-quality research to back it.

 What is the best way to beat insomnia?